-The Southwest Florida Water Management District (District) is hosting an open house and presenting preliminary flood prone area information for the Chassahowitzka River watershed.
-The District will gather comments, and investigate any issues identified by the public.
+The Southwest Florida Water Management District (District) conducted public outreach from 11/15/2022 to 12/30/2022.
+The District presented preliminary flood prone area information for the Chassahowitzka River watershed and gathered comments from residents.
+The District will investigate any issues identified by the public during the outreach period.

 This watershed study is funded by the District and Citrus County.
 Flood prone area information will be used by local governments and the District for floodplain management once finalized.
 This information is not currently being incorporated into the Federal Emergency Management Agency (FEMA) Digital Flood Insurance Rate Maps (DFIRMs); however, it may be used in future DFIRM updates.

 The floodplain maps [provided below] show both the preliminary floodplain information from this study and the current effective FEMA flood zones.
 Use the index map to help determine which map number your property is located within, then open the corresponding map number to view the floodplain information.
 The following color symbols are used on the maps to distinguish between the preliminary floodplain information and the current effective FEMA information.

 - Blue areas represent the 100-year flood [zone A, AE].

 - Pink areas represent floodplain with < 1 ft. avg flood depth [zone X (shaded)].

 Current Effective FEMA:

 - Yellow hatched areas represent the 100-year flood [zone A, AE].